Jeffries says the "fight is not over" on health care subsidies as shutdown nears possible end

 "Republicans claim that they want to extend the Affordable Care Act tax credits," he said.
 "They'll have an opportunity to do so, since their leadership refuses to do that."

-More from the interview with Jeffries will air Wednesday on the "CBS Evening News."
+More from the interview with Jeffries airs Wednesday on the "CBS Evening News."